abougouffa/minemacs/docs/functions-and-commands.md

 Find FILES (or all) using "fd" in directory DIR, excluding IGNORES.
 Can override `project--files-in-directory` for x3.5 faster listing.

+#### `(+file-exists-p!
+FILES &optional DIRECTORY)` (macro)

+Returns non-nil if the FILES in DIRECTORY all exist.
+DIRECTORY is a path; defaults to `default-directory`.
+Returns the last file found to meet the rules set by FILES, which can be a single file or nested compound statement of `and` and `or` statements.

+#### `(+project-file-exists-p!
+FILES &optional BASE-DIRECTORY)` (macro)

+Checks if FILES exist at the current project's root.
+The project's root is determined by `projectile`, starting from BASE-DIRECTORY (defaults to `default-directory`).
+FILES are paths relative to the project root, unless they begin with a slash.

 #### `(+smerge-first)`